18F/gcp-appengine-template/README.md

 as a guide to quickly get a lightweight application running safely and securely in GCP.

-We hope to have procurement information and this process approved with a P-ATO from GSA IT Security to make it so that it would be easy to get up and running and get an ATO.
+We hope to have procurement information and this process approved by GSA IT Security to make it so that it will be easy to get up and running and get an ATO.

 ## Bootstrap Process